 You’d hardly think there’s room for a pyramid in the Eternal City – yet, one of the most interesting hidden gems in Rome is Caius Cestius Pyramid.
 Built in 12 BC, this 36 meters (118 feet) pyramid was the tomb of a notable Roman.
 Unfortunately, the interior is now empty as it’s been ransacked several times.
 But the pyramid is still in formidable state and a fun sight.

-The Pyramid of Caius Cestius is located in Via Raffaele Persichetti.
+The Pyramid of Caius Cestius is located in Via Raffaele Persichetti in the Ostiense district.
 You will spot it as soon as you get off the metro at Piramide – Line B, two stops after the Colosseum.

 For stunning views of Rome, head to the Janiculum Terrace.
 A favorite of locals, it’s yet relatively unknown to tourists.